 With the indian summer spoiling us this autumn, many people are reluctant to let wintry thoughts inside their minds, however this might be the best time to think about replacing your boiler to ensure a worry-free onset of colder weather.
 We don’t usually notice our boiler as it sits hidden away in a cupboard.
 Except for when it breaks down.
-It’s a difficult call to make – whether to replace your old boiler this season or live with your fingers crossed praying it will last until the next season.
+It’s a difficult call to make – whether to replace your old boiler this season or live with your fingers crossed praying your boiler will last until the next season, and wondering how long does a boiler last.

 Many boilers, especially if they’re made by a well-known manufacturer like Worcester-Bosch or Vaillant, will last longer than their manufacturer warranty period.
 With the less-known brands, it’s often touch and go as they tend to magically expire once their warranty period has expired.
 I’m sure we can attribute this to the so-called Sod’s Law.
 To give you a checklist of tell-tale signs it might be time to say goodbye to your old gas-guzzling boiler.